Free disability insurance quotes in minutes

 Can you get disability insurance with a pre-existing condition?

-You can get disability insurance with a pre-existing condition, but it can get complicated.
-Some disability insurance companies won’t cover you if you have a pre-existing condition, especially if you have symptoms when you apply for coverage.
+It may still be possible to get disability insurance with a pre-existing condition, but it can be complicated if you already have a diagnosis when you apply for coverage.

 Ready to shop for disability insurance?